 - Lack of sleep makes you feel hungry even when you’re not.
 As a result, you find you overeat.

-You Ignore Your Calorie Intake.
+You Ignore Your Calorie Intake

-Just because you’re eating healthier meals doesn’t mean you can indulge in as much food as you want.
-Experts identified a calorie surplus as the major reason you’re not losing weight despite working out.
+Eating healthier meals doesn’t mean you can indulge in as much food as you want.
+Experts identified a calorie surplus as the significant reason you’re not losing weight despite working out.

 If you never track your caloric intake, there’s a higher chance of overeating.
 Unfortunately, this means that working out won’t yield any results because you won’t be burning enough calories to see changes in your body.

-Your Diet Doesn’t Include Enough Plant-Based Proteins.
+Your diet Doesn’t Include Enough Plant-Based Proteins

 You’ve probably heard that protein is your best friend when you’re on a weight loss journey.
 The statement about protein is true.
 However, all protein is not the same.
 For instance, animal protein is rich in fat.
 Therefore, overconsumption of animal protein can lead to weight gain.

-Plant-based proteins dominate their animal counterparts is that they have fewer calories and less fat.
+Plant-based proteins dominate their animal counterparts because they have fewer calories and less fat.
 Therefore, you can consume them in large amounts without worrying about gaining weight.
-The right diet will eliminate the reason you’re not losing weight.
+The proper diet will eliminate the reason you’re not losing weight.

-Your Cardio Isn’t Intense Enough.
+Your Cardio Isn’t Intense Enough

 This way, you’re not losing muscle.
-An experienced fitness trainer can help you find the right mix of resistance training and cardio.
-It is possible with compound lifts to do cardio and resistance training at the same time.
+An experienced fitness trainer can help you find the proper resistance training and cardio mix.
+It is possible with compound lifts to do cardio and resistance training simultaneously.

 Consider the tips in this article and make the changes you’ve not already completed.
 Maintaining a proper diet, calorie intake, and regular physical activity is all it takes to shed those extra pounds.

 However, you need to analyze your progress often and stay on top of your diet and calorie intake to ensure you’re moving in the right direction.